 How to claim compensation from American Airlines?

-There are no laws in the US which entitle passengers to compensation in case of flight delays and cancellations.
-However, according to EU Regulation 261, you could claim delay compensation of up to €600 if your flight departed from the European Union, even if the airline is not EU-based.
+There are no laws in the US which entitle air passengers to compensation in case of flight delays and cancellations.
+However, according to EU law, you could claim delay compensation of up to €600 if your flight departed from the European Union, even if the airline is not EU-based.

 SkyRefund can help you.
 Just enter the flight details (your flight number and date) of your American Airlines flight into our free flight delay compensation calculator will immediately inform you if you are eligible.
 If you have a valid claim, we will take all the necessary steps on your behalf, so that you receive your delay compensation as soon as possible.

 Since we work on a “No-Win, No-Fee” basis, we would only collect a fee (35% of the compensation amount) if we succeed in claiming your compensation for you.
 Otherwise, you wouldn’t owe us anything.